Expanding Hadoop’s Reach with Microsoft

 It all started with the Hadoop-8079 JIRA.
 Since then, Microsoft, Hortonworks and the Apache community have worked to enable Windows to be a first class Operating System for Apache Hadoop.
 This resulted in a significant milestone where Apache Hadoop Release 2.1.0-beta officially supported Windows as a platform OS.
-Now, going forward, Windows support is part and parcel of every forthcoming Apache Hadoop release.
+Going forward, Windows support will be part and parcel of every Apache Hadoop release.

-Pig-2793 and Hive-2998 are similar JIRAs that represent the work done to enable the Hadoop ecosystem projects to support the Windows OS.
-The Hortonworks Data Platform 2.0 for Windows supports the latest components of each Apache component, running on Windows.
+Pig-2793 and Hive-2998 are similar JIRAs that represent the work done so that Hadoop ecosystem projects support the Windows OS.
+Hortonworks Data Platform 2.0 for Windows supports the latest components of each Apache component, running on Windows.

 Stinger: Hive and Interactive Query

 Stinger is the initiative to improve query execution time and increase SQL functionality for Apache Hive.
-Microsoft and Hortonworks have been active participants in the Apache community to work towards this initiative.
+Microsoft and Hortonworks worked actively in the Apache community towards completing Stinger.

 Apache Hive 0.13 introduces Vectorized Query execution.
 Microsoft architects contributed to the design and delivery of this vital piece of Hive functionality.
-With Vectorized Query execution, Hive queries can process batches of about a thousand rows at a time, instead of a single row at a time.
-This substantially reduces CPU time used, and gives excellent instructions per cycle (i.e. improved processor pipeline utilization).
+With Vectorized Query execution, Hive queries can process batches of about one thousand rows at a time, instead of a single row at a time.
+This substantially reduces CPU time and improves processor pipeline utilization.

 The Microsoft data platform and SQL Server 2014 demonstrate Microsoft’s commitment to and innovation in the area of Big Data.
 A key element of our Big Data strategy can be seen in our work with Hortonworks: Together we are helping customers embrace Hadoop because it has become the Big Data standard.
 In this effort, Microsoft has logged over 6,000 engineering hours in the last year, committing code and jointly driving innovation across a range of open source projects including the Hive/Stinger initiative.
 In addition, we have committers on Hadoop, and Microsoft employee Chris Douglas is the Apache Working Group Chair for Hadoop.